dirtystylus/eleventy-test/posts/eleventy-building-image-gallery-photoswipe/index.md

 * [SmartPhoto](https://github.com/appleple/SmartPhoto): I like this one but the display falls apart on very small viewports, like my first-generation iPhone SE
 * [PhotoSwipe](https://photoswipe.com): This is what I ended up using

 I heard about PhotoSwipe through this [Twitter thread](https://twitter.com/TatianaTMac/status/1205924261862334465) from Tatiana Mac, specifically [this reply from Rich Holman](https://twitter.com/dogwonder/status/1205925479414452224).
-Rich’s example was more of a standalone gallery, not one tied to a post, but it had the seeds of what I needed.
+[Rich’s example](https://juckwonder.com/gallery.html) was more of a standalone gallery, not one tied to a post, but it had the seeds of what I needed.

 PhotoSwipe managed to check off my requirements, and more importantly the experience *felt* nice when I was testing on different devices.
 That said, it’s not an automated solution where you just point it at a folder of images.
-The documentation is very clear about it requiring some work to set up.
-There are pretty good examples in the [documentation](https://photoswipe.com/documentation/getting-started.html).
+The [documentation](https://photoswipe.com/documentation/getting-started.html) is very clear about it requiring some work to set up.
+There are pretty good examples in the documentation, though, and I had a functional implementation after working on it in small stretches over two days.
 What follows is very specific to my implementation within Eleventy, but I hope it’s helpful for others with a similar scenario in mind.

+I’ve broken this up into three big areas of concern:

+* Markup for the gallery items
+* The PhotoSwipe setup code to process the gallery items
+* Eleventy-specific template notes

-I have a few dependencies that may not match your setup: I use Nicolas Hoizey’s [Images Responsiver](https://github.com/nhoizey/images-responsiver/tree/main/packages/eleventy-plugin-images-responsiver) plugin,[^2] and [I use Netlify Large Media](/posts/netlify-large-media-and-eleventy/) to scale images on the server side, instead of pre-processing images as a build step.
+I have a few dependencies that may not match your setup: I use Nicolas Hoizey’s [Images Responsiver](https://github.com/nhoizey/images-responsiver/tree/main/packages/eleventy-plugin-images-responsiver) plugin,[^3] and [I use Netlify Large Media](/posts/netlify-large-media-and-eleventy/) to scale images on the server side, instead of pre-processing images as a build step.

-## Generating the Gallery Markup
+## Generating the gallery markup

 Here’s an example of the markup pattern I wanted to generate: